Ezeh20/Mimic-Travel-site/README.md

-# This is just a mimic site,it is responsive to all screen sizes amd also has dark mode functionality
+# This is just a mimic site,it is responsive to all screen sizes and also has dark mode functionality